-The Andalusian, also known as the Pure Spanish Horse (Pura Raza Española or PRE) is descended from the Iberian horses of Spain and Portugal.
-The breed originated during the Renaissance when horse activities were popular and equitation was practiced by aristocrats, who demanded a horse that was beautiful and agile.
+Andalusians are Pure Spanish Horses (Pura Raza Española or PRE) and are descended from the native horses of Spain and Portugal.
+The breed came to prominence during the Renaissance when horse activities became more popular and equitation was practiced by aristocrats.
+The nobles demanded horses that were both beautiful and agile.
 Being gorgeous, the breed became a tool for diplomacy in the Elizabethan Age.
 Hapsburg monarchs sent their native horses as gifts to kings all across Europe who prized their Spanish mounts.

 In the 16th century, the Andalusian became the basis of many North American breeds when Spanish conquistadores brought the horses over to the Americas with them to use as war horses and breeding stock.
-Their bloodlines heavily influenced modern breeds including the Mustang, Quarter Horse, Appaloosa, Paso Fino, Peruvian Paso, Morgan, Lipizzan and Friesian.
-All living Andalusians trace back to a select number of horses bred by monks in the 18th and 19th centuries.
+Their bloodlines heavily influenced modern breeds including Appaloosa, Mustang, Morgan, Lipizzan, Friesian, Quarter Horse, Paso Fino, and Peruvian Paso.
+All living Andalusians trace back to a select number of horses bred by Carthusian monks.

-Despite their popularity, their numbers diminished when a lighter and smoother horse became popular for activities such as racing and hunting.
-Andalusians were again threatened when war, famine and a plague virtually wiped the breed out.
-After this, the Spanish government was forced to ban the breed’s export.
-This ban lasted almost 100 years, but was lifted in 1960 and now Andalusians are bred in more than sixty countries around the world.
+Despite their popularity, the horses diminished in numbers when even lighter and smoother horses became more popular for activities such as racing and hunting.
+After World War II, Andalusians were threatened when famine and plague virtually wiped-out the breed.
+The Spanish government was forced to ban the breed’s export and that restriction was only lifted in 1960.
+Now Andalusians are bred in more than sixty countries around the world.

-Andalusians are famous for their beauty, with a thick mane and tail, a noble head with gentle eyes, a straight or slightly convex profile, broad neck and well-developed crest.
+Andalusians are famous for their beauty.
+They stand between 15 to 16.2 hands tall and have noble heads with gentle eyes.
+They have a straight or slightly convex profile, broad neck and well-developed crest.
 Their most common coat color is gray, followed by bay, although they can be found in many other colors.
 They always have thick manes and tails.
-They are strong and energetic, with cadenced and elastic paces showing elevation, extension, and collection.
+They are strong and energetic with cadenced and elastic paces showing elevation, extension, and collection.
 They are obedient yet spirited, noble and friendly animals who learn easily and adapt to diverse tasks and situations.

 PREs have been quite successful on the world stage since the beginning.
-But once again during the 2008 Beijing Olympics, Fuego XII and Juan Manuel Muñoz were members of the Spanish dressage team, while at the 2010 World Equestrian Games in Kentucky, they placed 5th overall and were joined on the team by PREs Norte and Gnidium.
+But once again during the 2008 Beijing Olympics, Fuego XII and Juan Manuel Muñoz, members of the Spanish dressage team at the 2010 World Equestrian Games in Kentucky, placed 5th overall and were joined on the team by PREs Norte and Gnidium.